JSANJ/CentralizedTraffic/README.md

   1. Max acceleration/deceleration are defined.
   2. Max speed is defined.
   3. Runway lengths are equal.
-  4. 4 sides in intersection.
+  4. Interesction has 4 sides.
   5. 4 lanes (2 each direction) on each side.
   6. Constant speed in intersection (for simplifaction).
+  7. Right-lane driving (left-side driver).

 Assumptions:
   1. (Currently) Only going straight.